influxdata/influxdb-client-java/client/README.md

         queryApi.queryRaw(flux, "org_id", (cancellable, line) -> {

             //
-            // cancelable - possibility to cancel query
-            // line - line of the CSV response
+            // The callback to consume a line of CSV response
+            //
+            // cancelable - object has the cancel method to stop asynchronous query
             //
             System.out.println("Response: " + line);
         });